Defending Individuals in New Jersey

 Tampering with an ignition interlock device (IID) will result in fines and an additional one year license suspension.
 Furthermore, anyone caught blowing into the IID for another driver in order to start the car will be charged with a disorderly persons offense.

-A South Jersey DUI Lawyer at the Law Offices of Agre & St. John Handles all Types of DUI Cases
+A South Jersey DUI Lawyer at Agre & St. John Handles all Types of DUI Cases

-A South Jersey DUI lawyer at the Law Offices of Agre & St. John knows that everyone makes mistakes.
+A South Jersey DUI lawyer at Agre & St. John knows that everyone makes mistakes.
 Whatever your situation, our understanding and compassionate South Jersey DUI lawyers will fight on your behalf to make sure that one mistake does not destroy your life.
 To find out how we can put our experience and intricate knowledge of New Jersey DUI laws to work for you, call 856-428-7797 today to schedule your free and confidential consultation or contact us online.
 From our Haddonfield, New Jersey office we serve clients throughout all of Southern New Jersey including Cherry Hill, Burlington County, Camden County, Gloucester County, Salem County and Cumberland County.